greglinch/sourcelist/to-do-list.md

 # To-do for development

-* add a "Share Your Story" link to nav for testimonials and have a form -- either the contact form or something more specific; we could update fields of the contact form based on selecting an option:
+* add a "Share Your Story" link to nav for testimonials and have a form -- either the contact form or something more specific
-	* general contact
-	* bug report
-	* share your story (journalist)
-	* share your story (source)

 * add a "Testimonials" style page with success stories instead of just on the about page